 Sitting at the Altar

-I’ve outlined the village’s ritual artefacts in this revised page, which also has maps of the ritual building in 1995 and 1998.
-The histories of the other associations feature in a separate page; and here I introduced the remarkable story of the village Catholics—also parading at New Year.
+I’ve outlined the ritual artefacts of Gaoluo on this page, which also has maps of the ritual building in 1995 and 1998.
+The histories of the village’s other associations feature in a separate page; and here I introduced the remarkable story of the village Catholics—also parading at New Year.

 If there had been a decline in traditional observances over the days following the New Year, the main calendrical rituals still took place at New Year from the 13th to the 16th of the 1st moon.
 The musicians call this whole ritual period Sitting at the Altar (zuotan 坐壇), to “receive the gods” (yingshen 迎神) and seek their blessing for the community, to “ensure well-being” (bao ping’an 保平安); as we have seen, the very fact of having a charitable assocation is thought to “create blessing” for the village.
 This is also the time for families which have requested the associations to perform for funerals over the past year to donate gifts such as cigarettes and tea in thanks; names are added daily to the paper posters listing donors.